Increase User Engagement

 Design Solution

-• Based on user feedback, I streamlined the "selected activities page" design by reducing cognitive load and incorporating user-friendly tabs
+• Based on our user feedback, I streamlined the "selected activities page" design by reducing cognitive load and incorporating user-friendly tabs.

 Results

-• Following the completion of our final designs, I worked collaboratively with my team to initiate the development handoff.
+• Following the completion of our final designs, I worked collaboratively with my team to initiate the developer handoff.

 Takeaways